What if my insurance company wrote me a long letter explaining they are not required to replace my cast iron pipes?

 In almost all of the cast iron pipe cases we have won, the insurance company hired an engineer or plumber who said the loss was not covered.

-If you live in Florida and your case meets our criteria, we will inspect your house and your plumbing with no cost to you.
+If your case meets our criteria, we will inspect your house and your plumbing with no cost to you.
 If your insurance company is wrong, we will tell you how we can help.

 What can cause water damage?